mostafaelsayed/freelancer-backend/README.md

 **Changelog**

-1. Role management.
+* Freelancer can only view projects and its description, the experience required and assign it to himself/herself.
-2. Client pay to freelancer after completion.
+* Role management.
-3. Add support team (admins).
+* Client pay to freelancer after completion.
-4. Freelancer assign him/her self to the project created by client.
+* Add support team (admins).
-5. Client interview freelancers assigned.
+* Client interview freelancers assigned.
-6. Client choose candidates from the assigned freelancers.
+* Client choose candidates from the assigned freelancers.
-7. Client may reject assigned freelancers even before interview.
+* Client may reject assigned freelancers even before interview.
-8. Reviews on freelancers.
+* Reviews on freelancers.
-9. Reviews on clients.
+* Reviews on clients.

 **Role Management**

-1. Client only can create and edit his/her own project.
+* Client only can create and edit his/her own project.
-2. The client that created the project and any other freelancer can view the project.
+* The client that created the project and any other freelancer can view the project.